 A lifeline notation with an actor element symbol is used when the particular sequence diagram is owned by a use case.

-Activation bar is the box placed on the lifeline.
+The activation bar is the box placed on the lifeline.
 It is used to indicate that an object is active (or instantiated) during an interaction between two objects.
 The length of the rectangle indicates the duration of the objects staying active.

 In a sequence diagram, an interaction between two objects occurs when one object sends a message to another.
-The use of the activation bar on the lifelines of the Message Caller (the object that sends the message) and the Message Receiver (the object that receives the message) indicates that both are active/is instantiated during the exchange of the message.
+The use of the activation bar on the lifelines of the Message Caller (the object that sends the message) and the Message Receiver (the object that receives the message) indicates that both are active/ are instantiated during the exchange of the message.

 An arrow from the Message Caller to the Message Receiver specifies a message in a sequence diagram.
-A message can flow in any direction; from left to right, right to left or back to the Message Caller itself.
+A message can flow in any direction; from left to right, right to left, or back to the Message Caller itself.
 While you can describe the message being sent from one object to the other on the arrow, with different arrowheads you can indicate the type of message being sent or received.

 attribute = message_name (arguments): return_type

 As shown in the activation bars example, a synchronous message is used when the sender waits for the receiver to process the message and return before carrying on with another message.
 The arrowhead used to indicate this type of message is a solid one, like the one below.

 An asynchronous message is used when the message caller does not wait for the receiver to process the message and return before sending other messages to other objects within the system.
 The arrowhead used to show this type of message is a line arrow as shown in the example below.